uhyo/better-typescript-lib/docs/diff/es5.d.ts.md

     * If thisArg is omitted, undefined is used as the this value.
     */
 -  every(
--    predicate: (value: number, index: number, array: Int32Array) => unknown,
+-    predicate: (value: number, index: number, array: this) => unknown,
 -    thisArg?: any,
 +  every<This = undefined>(
 +    predicate: (